kamalrajp/tech-interview-handbook/algorithms/README.md

 ## Practicing via Mock Interviews

 Interviewing is a skill that you can get better at.
 The steps mentioned above can be rehearsed over and over again until you have fully internalized them and following those steps become second nature to you.
-To get more practice for interviews, I would recommend finding a friend to partner with and the both of you can practice interviewing each other.
+A good way to practice is to find a friend to partner with and the both of you can take turns to interview each other.

 A great resource for practicing mock coding interviews would be [interviewing.io](https://interviewing.io/). interviewing.io is a platform that matches interviewees with interviewers from top companies and provides an environment for interviews to be conducted anonymously.
 At the end of the interview, both interviewer and interviewees can provide feedback to each other for the purpose of improvement.
 Doing well in your mock interviews will unlock the jobs page and allow candidates to book interviews (also anonymously) with top companies like Uber, Lyft, Quora, Asana and more.
 For those who are totally new to technical interviews, you can even view a [demo interview](https://start.interviewing.io/interview/9hV9r4HEONf9/replay) on the site (requires sign in).